 Meanwhiles, you can enjoy the production stills included in this post, and take your pick of how you want to enjoy the full video:

-HQ version on the Disc Error site, where you can buy the single.
+HQ versions available on the Disc Error site, where you can also buy the single, or by clicking the Youtube version below.
+Plus extra HQ version here.

 The video was directed by me (Tony Mines), the DP as always was Tim Drage, with additional editing from Alec Rossiter and make up by Sophie Knock.
 Special thanks go out to Molinare and Tandem Films for use of their facilities.